The sea did not care about Kalinganagar.

 Aa re bou, aa re bou, aaji tora lagna ghara bhara—

-The fifth day of Kartik — Kalinganagar remembered this evening for years
+The Odia wedding ceremony — Bishu and UshaRani at the mandap, girls singing Mangala Gita, villagers watching The fifth day of Kartik — Kalinganagar remembered this evening for years

 When they brought UshaRani out, he forgot entirely about the pothi.

 Bishu looked at it.
-Something settled in him, the way a calculation settles when the numbers finally resolve — certain, clean, impossible to undo.
+Something settled in him the way a calculation settles when the numbers finally resolve — certain, clean, impossible to undo.

-UshaRani — the whole architecture of his life
+UshaRani — short, bow-shaped lips, the small teel above the corner of her mouth UshaRani — the whole architecture of his life

 The girls in the corner began a new song.
-The courtyard smelled of marigold and smoke and the distant sea.
+The courtyard smelled of marigold and smoke and the sea.

-One year, and Bishu had not grown accustomed to the fact of UshaRani in the house.
-He was aware of her the way you are aware of a lamp when you have spent a long time in the dark — not always looking at it, but always knowing exactly where it was, always oriented.
+He was aware of her the way you are aware of a lamp after a long time in the dark — not always looking at it, but always knowing exactly where it was.

 What she did not tolerate was that he was always underfoot.